 - And don’t leave your stuff unattended at the beach – this is just easy pickings.

 - Watch your surroundings at the ATM – again, fresh money is easy pickings.

 - Don’t walk around looking flashy/like a tourist – dangling SLR, jewellery, designer clothes, looking lost, shouting around in English; this makes you look like a target.

 - Be careful of the heat – it can get hot, hot, hot in Portugal.
 Keep hydrated, limit your time in the midday sun, cover up.
 Always pack a water bottle with you.

-- Don’t push yourself when hiking – like we said: HOT.
+- Don’t push yourself when hiking – like we said: hot.
 The levadas in Madeira are great but routes can go on for ages.
 If you don’t have enough food and water on you, it can get horrid pretty quickly.
-Also precarious, so take it slow.
+Also they can precarious, so take it slow.

 - Forest fires can spread quickly – if they’re happening, keep tuned in to the news.
 Things can turn ugly quickly.